We can be smarter with the way we spend this money, by investing in stronger communities.

 Justice Reinvestment - What is it?

 Rather than spending more and more money warehousing offenders after their crimes have been committed, the focus of Justice Reinvestment is strengthening communities to prevent crime from happening in the first place.
-This involves a shift in spending away from prisons into communities.

 What Justice Reinvestment is NOT